-Devin and I kissing the Blarney Stone.
+Kissing the Blarney Stone.

-Devin was super excited about the Poison Garden.
 Every plant in this garden was poisonous.

 The first photo is of the Witches Stone.
 She is rumored to go into the castle at dusk and steal firewood.
 She has a "kitchen" cave where they light her a fire every night.
 The second photos is of the seven sisters.
 A king who lived in the castle had 7 daughters and 2 sons.
 During a battle both of his son's were killed.
 These stones where put up by druids long ago and featured 9 upright stones.
 When the King and his men came back home, he had them push over two of the stones to forever remember his fallen sons.